johanjuulj/phonesurveytool/README.md

 ![alt text](https://github.com/johanjuulj/phonesurveytool/blob/main/Screenshot%20from%202023-05-30%2009-52-42.png)

 requirements.txt file contains all the dependencies that needs to be install prior to running the app.
+Run the following command in your terminal to install everything with pip:
 ```
 pip install -r requirements.txt
 ```